Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 Wheatgrass, as its name suggests, is a young grass of the common wheat plant, Triticum aestivum, a subspecies of the family Poaceae.

-Wheatgrass can be cultivated outdoors, but is commonly grown indoors on trays filled with potting mix.
+This green pigment-rich plant can be cultivated outdoors, but is commonly grown indoors on trays filled with potting mix.
 As the leaves grow, they eventually split, in what is known as the “jointing stage.”
 It is at this point that the wheatgrass has reached its greatest nutritional value, and the blades can be snipped off, allowing for a second round of leaves to grow.

 After the second round grows to the point of splitting, the crop is usually finished, although a third round is sometimes possible.